etscrivner/turkleton/README.rst

 Features
 --------

-The presently existing APIs for Amazon Mechanical Turk require faaaar too much for you to get up and running.
-This API aims to simplify the whole process:
+The existing Python APIs for Mechanical Turk are thin wrappers at best - we can do better.

+Turkleton aims to leverage the expressive powers of Python to improve the whole situation.
+While still under active development, the main features are:

-* Interfaces for uploading assignments from pre-built layouts.
+* Simple interface for defining tasks from pre-built layouts.
-* ORM-like interface for downloading and evaluating assignment results.
+* Simple interface for defining schema of assignment results.
+* Easily upload tasks in batches.
+* Easily download and validate assignments.

 Examples
 --------